graceyjay/alx-pre_course/0x01-git/README.md

-we have made new changes
+We have made new changes